udacity/pdsnd_github/README.md

 bikeshare

 ### Description
-The project analyze the bikeshare for three cities in United State, by asking the user to chose the city to anlyze by.
+The project analyze the bikeshare for three cities in United State, by asking the user to chose the which city to anlyze by.
+And for more focused analysis the project ask the user if they like to analyze the data by month or day.

 ### Files used
 bikeshare.py